-- Attend two CSE annual conferences over a three year period.
+- Attend two CSE annual conferences over a five year period.
 Full registration is required.
 Enrollees may attend any sessions over the two day conference.

-- Attend three CSE webinars over a three year period.
+- Attend three CSE webinars over a five year period.
 At least two must be live and one may be recorded.

-- Attend two CSE short courses (choice of Publication Management, Journal Editors, Publication Metrics, or Publication Ethics) over a three year period.
+- Attend two CSE short courses (choice of Publication Management, Journal Editors, Publication Metrics, or Publication Ethics) over a five year period.

-- During the last year of the enrollees program, the enrollee will propose a research project and prepare either a poster presentation for the next available annual meeting or a research article for Science Editor.
+- When the enrollee is near the completion of the requirements, the enrollee will propose a research project and prepare either a poster presentation for the next available annual meeting or a research article for Science Editor.
 The project must include concepts learned throughout the certification program and tackle an emerging issue in scholarly publishing.
 Papers and posters will be judged by a panel established by the CSE Education Committee for completeness, after which the participant will submit the paper or poster abstract to the editorial board of Science Editor or the evaluation panel for the poster presentations.

 - When ready, enrollees should follow these instructions for submitting a proposed project topic.

-- Successful completion of the certificate program is dependent on the Education Committee’s evaluation of the final project.
+- Successful completion of the certificate program is dependent on the Certificate Program Committee’s evaluation of the final project.